Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## Supervisor Meeting Notes:
 -----------------
  *  After setting weights to each TA in accordance to the module's preferences
- *  Where to save data while working on allocation: cash or db
+ *  Where to save data while working on allocation: cache or db
  *  match all TA first choices first, the come to seconds; or match all of every TA then go to other TAs
  *  Merge contact and marking hours into working hours